signaldatascience/R-curriculum/assignments/3-advanced-topics/distributed-computing/distributed-computing.md

 * Python comes preinstalled on the Amazon Linux AMI.
 Type `python --version` to find out which version of Python is installed.

-* We would like to install Python 3, not Python 2.
+* We would like to install Python 3 and use it instead of Python 2.
 Search for packages with `python3` in their name and install the main Python 3 package as well as the `-devel` addon package.
 To figure out the command associated with Python 3, type `python` and then press Tab to see the autocomplete options.
 Run the correct command with the `--version` flag to verify that the correct version of Python has been installed.

 * Briefly read about [virtual environments in Python](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
 It's easiest to work with Python on a server within a virtual environment.
 To create one, first determine the *path* of your Python 3 executable with the `which` command (try `which python` for an illustration of how it works).
 Next, type `virtualenv -p <path> ~/venv`, where `<path>` is the path to your Python 3 executable.